The clinic was located in Vathy ("Samos town") about 15 minutes’ walk from the entrance of the Refugee camp.

 Urgent cases surpassing our capacity will be transferred to hospital and in other serious cases we refer directly to other actors, such as EODY (who run the small camp clinic), the hospital, UNHCR and MSF.

-With our team we currently see between a 100 to 200 patients a day, from all nationalities and ages.
+With our team we currently see between 30 to 40 patients a day, from all ages.
 Approximately 35% of the patients are Afghans (speaking Farsi), 35% are from Africa (mostly speaking French and English) and 30% are from Arabic speaking countries.
 A third of our patient population are children.

 Outside of the clinic we offer weekly health workshops on topics such as reproductive health, mental health, children’s diseases.